hamidism/Neurofive-solutions-internship/Reusable_prompt_library.md

 ## 💡 Why This Matters

 Rewriting a support reply prompt from scratch every time costs time and produces inconsistent tone across a team.
 This template turns that into a **fill-in-the-blank operation**: swap five variables, get a polished, on-brand reply in seconds — whether the situation is a shipping delay, a billing glitch, or a five-star review.
-That's the actual promise of "reusable prompts": not saving typing, but **saving judgment calls** by encoding them once into a structure everyone can reuse.

 ---